 Dictionary Based Compression: The LZW Algorithm

-The LZ family of loss compression algorithms has many, many variants each making use of various optimizations to eek out every bit of performance for a given application.
-There are so many variants that they are generally broken into two categories: LZ77 based algorithms which use a an implict dictionary and those which are based on LZ78 that make use an explicit dictionary data structure.
+The LZ family of lossless compression algorithms has many, many variants each making use of various optimizations to eek out every bit of performance for a given application.
+There are so many variants that they are generally broken into two categories: LZ77 based algorithms which use a an implict dictionary via a "sliding window", and those which are based on LZ78 that make use of an explicit dictionary data structure.
 Having previously covered the LZ77 algorithm, todays post will focus on the LZ78 algorithm.
 More specifically, I want to discuss one of the more... controversial members of the LZ78 family: LZW84.

-I'm sure you're probably thinking "controversial? an algorithm?" but I assure you it's release stirred up a whole host of issues regarding patent law and algorithms.
-In short, the author published the algorithm, and then patented it.
+I'm sure you're probably thinking "controversial? a compression algorithm?" but I assure you it's release stirred up a whole host of issues regarding patent law and algorithms.
+The TLDR of it is that the author published the algorithm, and then patented it.
 "Ok, and?".
 Well, this was 1984.
-So inbetween the algorithm being published, and the author being granted a patent, it was adopted and used in a number of commercial unix distributions under the impression that the algorithm was not encumbered by patents.
+So inbetween the algorithm being published, and the author being granted a patent, it was adopted and used in a number of commercial unix distributions under the impression that the algorithm was not encumbered by patents - or why bother publishing it?
+Needless to say, this caused a quite the headache for corporate lawyers for a few years.

-But all of that is history, and the patent has since expired, so we're free to take a look at what is a pretty interesting variant of the LZ78 lossless compression algorithm, and that's exactly what we're going to do.
+All of that is history though and the patent has since expired, so we're free to take a look at what is a pretty interesting variant of the LZ78 lossless compression algorithm, one which was instrumental in implementing the GIF image format, as well as the Unix "compress" command.
 So grab some coffee, get comfortable, and lets take a peek at implementing LZW.

 From LZ Tuples to LZ Pairs to Codewords